The following terms are used in dCache.

-The list of directories that are to store pool data are found in the definitions of the pools in the layout files, which are located on the pool nodes.
+The list of directories that are to store pool data are found in definition of the pools in the layout Files, which are located on the pool nodes.

 A sweeper is an activity located on a pool.
 It is responsible for deleting files on the pool that have been marked for removal.
-Files can be marked for removal because their corresponding namespace entry has been deleted or because the local file is a cached replica and more disk space is needed.
+Files can be marked for removal because their corresponding namespace entry has been deleted or because the local file is a cache copy and more disk space is needed.

 The HSM sweeper, if enabled, is a component that is responsible for removing files from the HSM when the corresponding namespace entry has been removed.